Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 \end{theo}

-That the $d \theta$ integral can be evaluated explicitly is due to the fact that the canonical relations $C_\pm$ are in fact horizontal over $\R \times X \times X$ for $|t|$ less than the injectivity radius; i.e., they project locally diffeomorphically onto $\R \times \wt X \times \wt X$.
+That the $d \theta$ integral can be evaluated explicitly is due to the fact that the Lagrangian manifolds $\Lambda_\pm$ which are associated to the canonical relations $C_\pm$ are in fact horizontal over $\R \times X \times X$ for $|t|$ less than the injectivity radius; i.e., they project locally diffeomorphically onto $\R \times \wt X \times \wt X$.
 In general, the representation of $E$ as an oscillatory integral is valid even up to times larger than the injectivity radius, albeit with a different phase function.
 We prefer to use the integrated version of Theorem~\ref{Berard} in order to obtain stationary phase expansions in Section~\ref{sec: wave trace for deformations of an integral metric}.

 To show that the parametrices \eqref{ENplusminus} approximate the true wave propagator up to a sufficiently smooth remainder, we deviate from \cite{Berard77}, following more closely the energy estimates for solutions to hyperbolic equations as presented in \cite{Ho90}.
 The reason for this is that these energy estimates work for the off-diagonal kernel, whereas Berard considers a regularization of the pullback by the diagonal embedding at $t = 0$.
 We are primarily concerned with the singularities of $w(t)$ away from $t=0$, so an off-diagonal extension for positive time is important.